BottlecapDave/HomeAssistant-OctopusEnergy/README.md

 ### Target Rates

 If you go through the [setup](https://my.home-assistant.io/redirect/config_flow_start/?domain=octopus_energy) process after you've configured your account, you can set up target rate sensors.
 These sensors calculate the lowest continuous or intermittent rates **within a 24 hour period** and turn on when these periods are active.
 These sensors can then be used in automations to turn on/off devices that save you (and the planet) energy and money.
+You can go through this flow as many times as you need target rate sensors.

 Each sensor will be in the form `binary_sensor.octopus_energy_target_{{TARGET_RATE_NAME}}`.